Wompkees

 The Wompkees are a children's animated program created by Con Fullam and Maura Clarke, and are owned by Wompkee LLC.
 As of December 2009, two 54 minute movies have been produced in association with Deos Animation, led by Mike DeVitto, and are being distributed internationally by MarVista Entertainment.
 The first movie was released in 2003, titled A Very Wompkee Christmas.
 The feature aired in the US on Starz; has been released in more than 40 countries worldwide; and in Latin America, DVD Distributor Tycoon sold more than 70,000 units.
 The writers of the first feature, Peter Hunziker and Cynthia Riddle (Nickelodeon's Rugrats, The Wild Thornberrys) reprise their roles in the second feature titled The Hidden Treasure of Wompkee Wood released in 2009.
 Voice direction was once again provided by Fred Newman (Who Framed Roger Rabbit).
-The Wompkees also have a line of plush toys and finger puppets manufactured by Mary Meyer Corporation.
+The Wompkees have a line of plush toys and finger puppets manufactured by Mary Meyer Corporation.
 Deos Animation and Con Fullam have also collaborated on another children's program titled Ribert and Robert's Wonderworld.
 The Wompkees are represented by Red Sky Entertainment in NYC.

 Premise

 The Wompkees are furry, big eared elfin-like creatures that have the ability to communicate with all the beings and animals in the world.
 Each Wompkee represents a different set of personality traits; no two are alike.
 They reside in the magical Wompkee Wood, eating Wompberries, and having adventures.
 As positive role models, children and parents can relate to and see themselves through one or more of the Wompkees.

-Curious and adventurous, the Wompkees are often faced with a situation that requires teamwork and brave action to save the day.
-Using their special ability to communicate with all creatures, the Wompkees teach us that through the power of using our words and our hearts, we can solve many of our problems.
+Curious and adventurous, the Wompkees are often faced with situations that require teamwork and brave action to save the day.
+Using their special ability to communicate with all creatures, the Wompkees affirm that through the power of using our words and our hearts, we can solve many of our problems.